Planning the Home Education Year: Part 9 – Planning the Day

 While this is what I aim to do for the most part with my son, who is not developmentally ready to understand how a calendar works, I know it will not be realistic for us.
 We sometimes have appointments and visitors.
 This is why I wrote the activities down on sticky note paper—they can now easily be moved around weekly.

-I aim to have the activities set for specific days each week, but when it’s not possible, I may switch two (or more) around.
+I aim to set the activities for specific days each week, but when that’s not possible, I may switch two (or more) around.
 What’s important is that my son gets exposed to each of these activities weekly.
 It also makes planning easier.
 When I know that we’re to paint today, I can look at my brainstorming for monthly activities and select a painting activity that I want to attempt, and planning is done in seconds.

 “Our task is to educate the human being in such a way that he or she can bring to expression in the right way that which is living in the whole human being, and on the other side that which puts him/her into the world in the right way.” ~Rudolf Steiner